HobbySoftwareDeveloper/Zen-Forest/readme.md

 # Zen Forest

 A heavily customized, minimal, and aesthetic visual replacement for Obsidian.
 Based on the original [Zen Theme](https://github.com/laughmaker/zen) by @Laughmaker.

-`Zen Forest` 是一款基于原版 Zen 主题深度魔改的 Obsidian 极简视觉主题。它在保留原版纯净质感的同时，对高阶排版、窄视距对齐以及细节动画进行了像素级的打磨，旨在为你提供一个如同林间清晨般幽静、沉浸的沉浸式写作环境。
+`Zen Forest` is a deeply modified minimalist theme designed to retain a pure typography essence.
+It features pixel-perfect alignment for narrow viewports, custom easing animations, and a curated color palette, aiming to provide a quiet, immersive, and cinematic writing environment.

 ![](/preview/1.png?v=20260619)
 ![](/preview/2.png?v=20260619)